firebase/firebase-js-sdk/common/api-review/firestore.api.md

 // @public (undocumented)
 export class Pipeline<AppModelType = DocumentData> {
     /* Excluded from this release type: __constructor */
+    /* Excluded from this release type: newPipeline */
     // Warning: (ae-incompatible-release-tags) The symbol "addFields" is marked as @public, but its signature references "Selectable" which is marked as @beta addFields(...fields: Selectable[]): Pipeline<AppModelType>;
     // Warning: (ae-incompatible-release-tags) The symbol "aggregate" is marked as @public, but its signature references "AccumulatorTarget" which is marked as @beta